 - Blueberry Muffin Protein Smoothie

 - Oatmeal Raisin Cookie Protein Shake

 This post contains affiliate links to products I use regularly and highly recommend.

 Orange Protein Shake | With 5 Simple Ingredients!

 *This post may contain affiliate links for products I use often and highly recommend.

 - In order to get your preferred consistency, you can also start by not adding any ice, following the other steps above.
 Once all other ingredients are mixed together, slowly add the ice, mix and then test.
 Continue to add more ice cubes until the desired consistency is met.

-- If too thick, you can add some more orange juice, little by little.
+- If too thick, you can add some more almond milk, little by little.
 If not sweet enough, add a little more yogurt.

 Need help understanding your specific macro needs?
 Let me calculate them for you to help you reach your goals.
 Click here to get your custom macros calculated!